necolas/idiomatic-css/README.md

 > your code, then write your code for maximum clarity, not your personal
 > preference of how to get clever within the spec." - Idan Gazit

+* You are not a human code compiler/compressor, so don't try to be one.
 * All code in any code-base should look like a single person typed it, no matter how many people contributed.
 * Strictly enforce the agreed upon style.
-* If in doubt use existing, common patterns.
+* If in doubt when deciding upon a style, use existing, common patterns.

 <a name="whitespace"></a>
 ## 2. Whitespace

-Only one style should exist across the entire source of your project.
+Only one style should exist across the entire source of your code-base.
 Always be consistent in your use of whitespace.
 Use whitespace to improve readability.

 * _Never_ mix spaces and tabs for indentation.
 * Choose between soft indents (spaces) or real tabs.
 Stick to your choice